-Before going to the Côte d’Azur, I have heard a lot about it, reading about “the famous names on the French Riviera beaches”, exclusive resorts, Hollywood stars who once got wet in shallow waters of Cannes, Nice, Saint-Tropez, about princess Grace, Picasso’s retreat.
+When it comes to things to do in French Riviera, I came prepared.
+I already knew a lot about Côte d’Azur, reading about the famous names on its beaches, exclusive resorts, and Hollywood stars who once got wet in the shallow waters of Cannes, Nice, Saint-Tropez, about Princess Grace and Picasso’s retreat.

-Sure, the coast of southern France is lovely, it radiates that special charm you expect when coming to the country, and it is interesting to swim at the same place you know Brigitte Bardot did just that.
+Sure, the coast of southern France is lovely.
+It radiates that special charm you expect when coming to the country, and it is interesting to swim in the same place you know Brigitte Bardot did just that.

 Also, it’s quite expensive if you want to dine in popular restaurants or sleep in famous hotels.
 But, those are not the only options.